 Hernandez will be joined in conversation with Tongva Elder Julia Bognay and Pete White, Founder and Co-Director of the Los Angeles Community Action Network.

 This program is open to all and is presented in conjunction with the exhibition Rigo 23: Ripples Become Waves.
 The exhibition will be open during the program.
-All Beta Main exhibitions and programs are FREE.
+All Main Museum exhibitions and programs are FREE.

 Book Trailer | Kelly Lytle Hernandez: City of Inmates